akalabri/Car_Price_Prediction/README.md

 - `Data_Preprocessing.ipynb`: This notebook contains all the preprocessing steps, including handling missing values, encoding categorical features, and normalizing numerical features.
 - `EDA.ipynb`: This notebook is dedicated to Exploratory Data Analysis, providing visualizations and insights into the dataset's feature distributions, correlations, and outliers.
-- `ML-with Outliers.ipynb`: In this notebook, various machine learning models are developed and evaluated using the dataset with outliers.
+- `ML-with Outliers.ipynb`: In this notebook, various machine learning models are developed and evaluated using the dataset with outliers that was created during EDA.
 - `ML-No Outliers.ipynb`: This notebook repeats the machine learning workflow, but with a dataset where outliers have been removed from the target variable (price).

 ## Project Workflow